 7.4 Arbitration.
 If the Parties fail to reach agreement within ten (10) days following the end of the Consultation Period (the “Arbitration Initiation Date”) and the Breaching Party has not cured such alleged breach to the Alleging Party’s reasonable satisfaction, the Alleging Party and the Breaching Party shall be entitled to initiate binding arbitration to resolve such dispute.
 Such arbitration shall be conducted under the Commercial Arbitration Rules of the AAA by a [single] arbitrator who is selected by mutual agreement of the Parties or, if they cannot agree within twenty (20) days following the Arbitration Initiation Date, by the AAA.
 The arbitration shall be conducted in [Chicago, Illinois].
 Each Party shall be entitled to be represented by counsel and shall bear its own expenses in connection with such arbitration.
 Licensor shall involve representatives of the Relevant Community in such arbitration.
 Each Party shall bear its own costs and expenses, and the costs and expenses of the arbitrator shall be divided evenly between the Parties.
 The arbitrator shall be authorized to determine questions of fact and law, to award monetary damages and to order specific performance, provided that the sole questions to be determined by the arbitrator is whether the Breaching Party has material breached the terms of this Agreement and whether any failure of the Alleging Party to accept any proposed or actual cure of such breach was reasonable.
 For avoidance of doubt, the arbitrator is precluded from making any determination as to the sufficiency of Licensee or its Affiliate’s provision of IANA Services.
 The results of the arbitration shall be final and binding, and shall be supported by a reasoned opinion.
 The arbitral award may be enforced in any court of competent jurisdiction.
 Upon mutual agreement of the Parties, the consultation, mediation and arbitration processes of any Alleged Breach, may be combined with any such processes initiated under another Community License Agreement.

 7.5 Termination for Breach.
 In the event that the arbitration referred to in Section 7.4 results in a finding that the Breaching Party materially breached this Agreement and such breach was not cured to the reasonable satisfaction of the Alleging Party (as determined by the arbitrator) prior to the date of the decision of the arbitrator pursuant to Section 7.4, then the Alleging Party shall have the right to terminate this Agreement upon written notice to Breaching Party.
-Notwithstanding the foregoing, the breach constituted a failure by Licensee to meet the service quality requirements for the applicable IANA Services as described in Section 2.2, Licensor’s sole and exclusive remedies hereunder shall be limited to the terms of Section 6.3.
+Notwithstanding the foregoing, if the breach constitutes a failure by Licensee to meet the service quality requirements for the Relevant IANA Services as described in Section 2.2, Licensor’s sole and exclusive remedies hereunder shall be limited to the terms of Section 6.3.

 ARTICLE 8 NO WARRANTY